 - if 18 hrs of fasting is not an enticing idea, reduce # of times you eat.

-- Give minimal of 4 hrs gaps in between meals. let the body digest what it has gotten, and not always be in a catch-up mode.
+- Give a minimum of 4 hrs gaps in between meals. let the body digest what it has gotten, and not always be in a catch-up mode.

 This has been a great experience.

-I found the following videos and Doctors as mentors on this subjects
+I found the following videos and Doctors as mentors on these subjects